tindaiz/rest_api_demo/README.md

 The project follows a modular structure to separate concerns and improve maintainability.
 Below is the directory structure of the `lib/` folder:

+### File Descriptions
+- `main.dart`: Initializes the Flutter app and sets up the root widget.
+- `post_model.dart`: Defines the `Post` data model for JSON serialization.
+- `api_http_service.dart`: Handles HTTP requests using the `http` package.
+- `api_dio_service.dart`: Uses `dio` with interceptors for advanced API handling.
+- `post_list_screen.dart`: Displays a list of posts with search functionality.
+- `post_form_screen.dart`: Provides a form for creating, updating, or deleting posts.
+- `post_card.dart`: A reusable widget for rendering individual post items.

+---

 ## Getting Started